🧠 Understanding BMR

 📊 How BMR is Calculated

-The most commonly used formula is the Mifflin-St Jeor Equation:
+The most commonly used and scientifically validated formula is the Mifflin-St Jeor Equation:

 For men: BMR = 10 × weight(kg) + 6.25 × height(cm) − 5 × age(y) + 5